 Scully: How about we put a chilli/salt/pickle garnish there?

 Yotam: Do we even need a garnish?

-It is a restaurant cookbook, yes, with the most popular dishes from NOPI, but everything in it seems achievable.
+It is a restaurant cookbook, yes, with the most popular dishes from NOPI, but everything in it seems achievable for the home cook.
 If extra time is needed, it tells you.
 If an ingredient is hard to source, it tells you what you can use instead.

-It also doesn’t talk down to, or over you, or assumes that you already know everything.
+It also doesn’t talk down to, or over you, or assume that you already know everything.
 For me, it gave me that bit more confidence in making some of the recipes.

 Every photo almost glows on the page.
 There are simple dishes, with just a few ingredients, and there are long and involved ones, but you never get the sense that the author is telling you not to attempt them because you’re not a chef.

 There are some I wouldn’t do unless I had a week off, and some I could probably do in an evening, if I was organised (or motivated) enough, but in the main I would put them down as being Weekend with Nothing To Do cooking.
 (Other people count a weekend spent cooking as relaxation too, don’t they?
 Not just me?
 Anyone?)

 Having spent a week buried in the book, I finally decided on the courgette fritter recipe.